microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/04-start-VM-on-connect-solution.md

 ![Start VM on connect feature](../Images/04-enable_feature_1.png)

-To test: Go sure that all VMs in the host-pool are turned off and try to connect to the single session with an eligible user.
+Test: Make sure that all VMs in the host-pool are turned off and try to connect to the single session with an eligible user.
 If the feature is enabled successfully, you are able to connect even if no VM from the host-pool is turned on at the moment.